MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   *Figure 11.
 Window that appears when clicking on "Check sample location".
 The surface topography of your model is shown with the location of your samples (white circles).*

 The remaining tabs do not need details description.
 Simply fill the text boxes with your new values.
-The details for each input parameters can be found in the Pecube user guide, and short descriptions can be seen when flying the mouse cursors over the label each parameter.
+The details for each input parameters can be found in the Pecube user guide, and short descriptions can be seen when flying the mouse cursor over the label each parameter.

 ------------------